MartinCazares/Android_Studio_Debugger_Macro/README.md

 #How to configure:
 To have this feature running in your Android Studio project you need to follow these steps:
-- Download the Project Example
+* Download the Project Example
-- From the Project Example copy the file “debugger_script.sh” that is in the “app” folder and paste it into your project’s “app” folder.
+* From the Project Example copy the file “debugger_script.sh” that is in the “app” folder and paste it into your project’s “app” folder.
-- Go to your project’s “app/build.gradle” file and add the following code at the end of the file right after the dependenies:
+* Go to your project’s “app/build.gradle” file and add the following code at the end of the file right after the dependenies:

         project.afterEvaluate{
             checkReleaseManifest.doLast {
                 System.out.println("DO RELEASE THINGS")
                 exec{
                     commandLine './debugger_script.sh', 'release'
                 }
             }
             checkDebugManifest.doLast {
                 System.out.println("DO DEBUG THINGS")
                 exec{
                     commandLine './debugger_script.sh', 'debug'
                 }
             }
         }

--That is it, you can start coding and don’t forget to add the tag “//<#DEBUG>” to start a “Debugging Area” and “//</#DEBUG>” to end the “Debugging Area”.
+*That is it, you can start coding and don’t forget to add the tag “//<#DEBUG>” to start a “Debugging Area” and “//</#DEBUG>” to end the “Debugging Area”.
 Note that anything between these tags will be commented when in “release” build.
 Look at the examples below to understand how it works…

 #Examples: